-Additional benefits of the UW-NU Partnership include:
+Additional benefits of the UW-NU partnership include:

-Supporting Language and Area Studies: The UW-NU Partnership directly involves UW–Madison’s area and international studies faculty and staff who work on Central Eurasia.
+The UW-NU Partnership involves UW–Madison’s area and international studies faculty and staff who work on Central Eurasia.
 UW–Madison is a national leader in area studies, and its Center for Russia, East Europe and Central Asia (CREECA) has more faculty working on the region than any other such center in North America.
-The UW-NU Partnership has supported faculty, students, and staff working on the region, as well as CREECA, the Language Institute, the UW Library, and other units engaged in providing expertise for this partnership .
+The partnership has supported faculty, students, and staff working on the region, as well as CREECA, the Language Institute, the UW Library, and other units engaged in providing regional expertise.

-The UW-NU Partnership serves as a laboratory where UW–Madison faculty and graduate students with interests in global higher education can address real challenges and explore innovative strategies in a variety of key areas, including quality assurance, the development of terminal master’s degrees, development of online courses, improved language pedagogy, development of multilingual learning environments, and library development.
+The UW-NU Partnership serves as a laboratory where UW–Madison faculty, academic staff, and graduate students with interests in global higher education can address real challenges and explore innovative strategies.
+Key areas of collaborative work have included quality assurance, development of master’s and Ph.D. degree programs, improvement in language pedagogy, development of multilingual learning environments and writing as part of a core curriculum, and library development.

-Providing Opportunities for UW-Madison students: The UW-NU Partnership offers students in Russian and Kazakh language programs opportunities to practice their language skills through formal translation and interpretation work and through classroom interaction with NU visitors and instructors.
-The partnership also might provide UW–Madison students access to study abroad, internship and research opportunities, as well as collaborations on co-curricular activities with NU students.
+The UW-NU partnership offers students in Russian and Kazakh language programs opportunities to practice their language skills through formal translation and interpretation work and through classroom interaction with NU visitors and instructors.
+Through the groundwork that the partnership has laid, UW–Madison students have access to study abroad, internship, teaching, and research opportunities at NU, as well as collaborations on co-curricular activities with NU students.

-Opportunities for faculty and staff who work on international and area studies—including Kazakhstan and Central Asia, comparative religion, and global higher education— might include research, consulting, visiting scholars, professional networking and academic workshops and conferences.
+Opportunities for faculty and staff who work on international and area studies—including Kazakhstan and Central Eurasia, comparative religion, and global higher education—include research, consulting, visiting scholars, professional networking, and academic workshops and conferences.